christianruhstaller/craft-safedelete/README.md

 If you try to delete an element which is still used you will be informed that the element is still referenced and it delivers you also a list of elements where it is referenced.

+For now the safe delete only works via the element index as an element action.
+In future release this should also work while in the edit view of an element.

 ## ToDo

-- deletion in edit entry
+- delete in edit entry